top of page

 1.1 Bookkeeping

-Businesses in the U.S. must maintain accurate accounting records that comply with U.S. GAAP (Generally Accepted Accounting Principles).
+Accurate bookkeeping is essential for any business.
+In the U.S., we must maintain records that comply with U.S. GAAP (Generally Accepted Accounting Principles).

 1.2 Payroll